jplfaria/CONCORDIA/eval/README.md

 After generating benchmark predictions (typically using `run_custom_benchmarks.sh`), use `eval/evaluate_suite.py` to compare predictions against the gold standard, calculate metrics, and produce visualizations.

+The main `eval/results/` directory (where `run_custom_benchmarks.sh` saves its output) is ignored by Git to prevent clutter from multiple test runs.
+However, a complete example of a benchmark run's output, including the `evaluation_output` subdirectory with plots and metrics, can be found in `eval/example_outputs/`.
+This directory is tracked by Git and serves as a reference.

 Key points for `evaluate_suite.py`:
 - If `--pred-dir` is not specified, the script will attempt to automatically use the latest `benchmark_run_*` directory found in `eval/results/`.
 - The default pattern for finding prediction files (if `--pattern` is not specified) is `"*_predictions.csv"`.
 The example below uses a more general pattern.